Tracking time: advanced

 Using the Bin icon or the three-dot menu to the right of the bin icon on todo.vu’s Time modal, users can discard their time entry.

-Apart from the primary ‘Stop timer, log [time]’ button that appears at the very top of the Time modal, users can stop their timer by selecting the three-dot menu to the right of the trash can icon on the modal.
+Apart from the primary ‘Stop timer, log [time]’ button that appears at the very top of the Time modal in this instance, users can stop their timer by selecting the three-dot menu to the right of the trash can icon on the modal.

 In this drop-down menu, users can:

-Follow these steps to connect the timer to a specific task.
+Follow these steps to connect time entries to tasks.

-2. Click on ‘No client – Not linked to a task’, or the link icon, that appears under the ‘Time entry note’ field.
+5a) Click on the ‘No client – Not linked to a task’ field

-3. A separate Tasks modal will open.
+A separate ‘Tasks’ modal will open.
 Here, you can search for and select an existing task, or create and select a new task.

 Add a client and a project by selecting the square to the left of your new task’s title.
 Select the right arrow on the task adder bar to finish creating your new task.